nd265/clustering/_sources/clustering.md

 ### Random restarts

 Unlike the classification and regression models we studied in previous chapters, K-means \index{K-means!restart, nstart} can get "stuck" in a bad solution.
-For example, Figure \@ref(fig:10-toy-kmeans-bad-init) illustrates an unlucky random initialization by K-means.
+For example, {numref}`toy-kmeans-bad-init-1` illustrates an unlucky random initialization by K-means.